valentingol/pyment/README.rst

 .. code-block:: sh

         $ pyment myfile.py    # will generate a patch
         $ pyment -w myfile.py  # will overwrite the file

 or

 .. code-block:: sh

+        $ pyment my/folder/ # patches are generated at root
-        $ pyment  my/folder/
+        $ pyment -w my/folder/ # files are overwritten in place

 - get help: